anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 simple UDP<->JPY header conversion (see {{cPROXY}}).
 Nevertheless, they do need to do this via a separate socket and hence need to announce the two sockets separately:
-UDP for connections pledges with the Join Proxy service name, and UDP with JPY header for connections from stateless proxies with the stateless registrar service name.
+UDP for connections from pledges with the Join Proxy service name, and UDP with JPY header for connections from stateless proxies with the stateless registrar service name.

-Proxy functionality that is implemented as described here on registrars is called "proxy in service name only mode", because such an implementation can not discover, select and fail over between different registrars.
+Proxy functionality that is implemented as described here on registrars is called "proxy in service name only mode", because such an implementation cannot discover, select and fail over between different registrars.
 Such proxies in name only therefore do not share requirements against discovering and selecting registrars described for the prior specified modes.